FLUX-SE/odoo-api-client/README.md

 **First gather required credential and database info described [here](https://www.odoo.com/documentation/master/developer/reference/external_api.html#connection).**

-Depending on your instance the object models available will be different, that's why this library is allowing you to generate model classes using this cli command :
+Depending on your Odoo instance the object models available will be different, that's why this library is allowing you to generate model classes using this cli command :

 > This command is using env vars to guess the credentials and database info,